panjan/blog/_drafts/heater.md

 ![cutting cables](/assets/heating/cutting_cables.jpg)

 > Before you continue, turn off the circuit breaker to avoid injuries.
 Use a multimeter or a tester screwdriver to check that the power is off.
-There are plenty of tutorials on how to test sockets on YouTube.

 Take a picture of the original wiring now.
 You might want to refer to it later.